 Located in Atlantic City, this sky-high landmark in NJ is the tallest lighthouse in the state.
 Kids will love taking the adventurous climb to the top to be rewarded by the spectacular coastal views when they arrive.
-There are also different kid-friendly activities offered throughout the year at the lighthouse so children can have fun while learning about the history of this iconic structure (they are periodically adding events in 2021).
-We love this site so much it’s number one on our 11 NJ Lighthouses to Visit With the Kids.
+Different kid-friendly activities are offered throughout the year at the lighthouse so children can have fun while learning about the history of this iconic structure.

 As all Jersey natives know, the shore is one thing that makes our state so unique.
-Specifically, the boardwalk located in Asbury Park is one of the more eclectic spots to check out.
+Specifically, the boardwalk in Asbury Park is one of the more eclectic spots to check out.
 Family-friendly events are offered year-round, and you can’t match the view of the beach paired with restaurants and entertainment anywhere else.
-It’s a one-stop hit for summer fun, and if you have time to explore more downtown, Asbury Park is featured on our 10 Best Family-Friendly Downtowns in NJ.

 1300 Ocean Ave, Asbury Park, NJ 07712

 If your kids need a break from the sand in the summer, the Lighthouse in Cape May is the perfect place to take them.
 They’ll love the adventure of climbing to the top and looking out onto the vast ocean.
-They can also learn all about the water, sailors, and other maritime information at the on-site Oil House, a great landing zone if your child doesn’t feel up to climbing the lighthouse.
-There are plenty of fun events and activities happening at the Cape May Lighthouse, and learn more about this site with our 11 NJ Lighthouses to Visit With the Kids.
+They can also learn all about the water, sailors, and navigational information at the on-site Oil House, a great landing zone if your child doesn’t feel up to climbing the lighthouse.

-With three different piers and two unique water parks, Morey’s Piers in Wildwood has entertaining and thrilling attractions.
-This iconic location offers rides and rollercoasters for every age, in addition to water rides and carnival games.
-A plethora of classic boardwalk food and more refined dining options are also available, ensuring that Morey’s has every ingredient for the perfect recipe of beach fun.
+Morey’s Piers in Wildwood has entertaining and thrilling attractions with three different piers and two unique water parks.
+This iconic location offers rides and rollercoasters for every age, water rides, and carnival games.
+A plethora of classic boardwalk food and more refined dining options are also available, ensuring that Morey’s has every ingredient for the perfect recipe for beach fun.

 3501 Boardwalk, Wildwood, NJ 08260

 Known as “America’s Greatest Family Resort,” Ocean City lives up to its nickname.
-The coastal island is full of kid-friendly activities, including hitting the beach and boardwalk, biking, fishing, golfing, and kayaking, as well as surfing and other water sports.
-Ocean City is also home to fabulous bakeries and ice cream shops for when your little ones need a quick, tasty snack.
-Ocean City is always thriving with activity and is a treasured destination for New Jersey natives and tourists alike.
+The coastal island is full of kid-friendly activities, including hitting the beach and boardwalk, biking, fishing, golfing, kayaking, surfing, and other water sports.
+Ocean City is also home to fabulous bakeries and ice cream shops when your little ones need a quick, tasty snack.
+Ocean City always thrives with activity and is a treasured destination for New Jersey natives and tourists.

 Outdoor Landmarks in NJ

-At Abma’s Farm in Wyckoff, you get a market, greenhouse, and petting zoo all in one.
+At Abma’s Farm in Wyckoff, you get a market, greenhouse, and petting zoo.
 Marked as “Bergen County’s Poultry and Produce Farm,” Abma’s is as fun for kids as it is for adults.
-At the Barnyard, kids can pet and feed animals, watch a chick hatch, take a hayride or a pony ride, and attend programs and summer camp.
+Kids can pet and feed animals at the barnyard, watch a chick hatch, take a hayride or a pony ride, and attend programs and summer camp.
 After enjoying the fun of the barnyard, the perfect place to grab a snack is in the market with locally grown food.

-Hike a trail, go fishing, or admire the awesome waterfalls at the Delaware Water Gap.
-This outdoor area is on the border of New Jersey and Pennsylvania and countless outdoor areas to explore.
-From kid-friendly hiking trails that are easy enough for the littlest adventurer to more challenging routes with steep vertical and breathtaking mountain views, Delaware Water Gap Recreational Area continues to be a nature lover’s paradise in New Jersey.
+Hike a trail, go fishing, or admire the incredible waterfalls at the Delaware Water Gap.
+This outdoor area is on New Jersey and Pennsylvania border and has numerous outdoor spaces to explore.
+From kid-friendly hiking trails that are easy enough for the littlest adventurer to more challenging routes with steep vertical and breathtaking mountain views, Delaware Water Gap Recreational Area is a nature lover’s paradise in New Jersey.

 This one-of-a-kind outdoor museum in Hamilton, New Jersey, exposes children to fine art in an untraditional way.
-Featuring unique sculptures, roaming colorful peacocks, and peaceful garden space, Grounds for Sculpture is a unique, kid-friendly sanctuary that emits creativity.
+Featuring unique sculptures, roaming colorful peacocks, and a peaceful garden space, Grounds for Sculpture is a unique, kid-friendly sanctuary that emits creativity.
 This place is perfect for the artists in the family or kids that love interacting with rare and exciting attractions.
-Learn more with 6 Things To Know About Grounds For Sculpture.

 At High Point State Park, families can hike, swim, camp, picnic, and bike together.
-You can also take a break from the action and admire the spectacular views from the High Point Monument (currently closed due to COVID-19).
-This beautiful landmark encourages families to be active together, and it’s one of our 18 NJ Parks To Explore In 2021.
+You can also take a break from the action and admire the spectacular views from the High Point Monument.
+This beautiful landmark encourages families to be active together.

-Centered around the Passaic River’s breathtaking waterfalls, this landmark is unlike any other in its naturally breathtaking views.
-Kids love to explore the falls and outdoor park on a beautiful, sunny day and enjoy a picnic with the whole family with the sound of refreshing, falling water in the background.
-Learn Why Paterson Great Falls Should Be On Your NJ Bucket List.
+Centered around the Passaic River’s breathtaking waterfalls, this landmark is unlike any other in its naturally spectacular views.
+Kids love to explore the falls and outdoor park on a beautiful, sunny day and enjoy a picnic with the whole family with the sound of refreshing, falling water in the background—even more reason why Paterson Great Falls should be on your bucket list.

 Historical Landmarks in NJ

 Go back in time by visiting The Historic Village at Allaire in Farmingdale.
-With tours and interactive activities, kids can learn how people lived every aspect of their life in the 19th century, from the carpentry shop and the schoolhouse to the blacksmith shop and home life; kids can experience our state’s history in a fun and interactive ways.
-Tours, exhibits, and programs make sharing our past unique and exciting.
+With tours and interactive activities, kids can learn how people lived every aspect of their life in the 19th century, from the carpentry shop and the schoolhouse to the blacksmith shop and home life.
+There are special events throughout the year too, like festivals and demonstrations.

 This battleship is the spot for your little adventurers.
-Battleship New Jersey, located just across the river from Philadelphia, is home to America’s most decorated battleship, and now you and your kids can go inside and explore it.
-Battleship also offers overnight stays for your little ones (starting again in September 2021), where they get the chance to live, sleep, and eat like real sailors.
-It’s on our NJ Attraction List; is it on yours?
+Battleship New Jersey, located just across the river from Philadelphia, is home to America’s most decorated battleship and you and your kids can go inside and explore it.
+You can take a self-guided tour, see the bunks where the midshipmen slept, and also get a snack in the chow line—our guide to Battleship New Jersey will give you all the details.

 Take part in honoring the New Jersey residents lost during 9/11 by visiting this beautiful memorial that overlooks directly where the tours once stood across the Hudson.
-The impressive monument and stunning views of New York City make this location extremely special.
-It’s a spot to reflect, remember, and teach our children about our country’s past.
-To learn more about it, check out our NJ Attractions Guide.
+The impressive monument is a spot to reflect, remember, and teach our children about our country’s past.

 1 Audrey Zapp Drive, Jersey City, NJ 07305

-No New Jersey landmark list would be complete without the New Jersey State House in Trenton.
-This location is full of rich history, art, and architecture and one of the best places to learn about our state.
-State House Tours are suspended at this time due to COVID-19.
+Our New Jersey landmark list would be complete without the New Jersey State House in Trenton.
+This location is full of rich history, art, and architecture and is one of the best places to learn about our state.
+State House Tours are Monday through Friday.

-This place is not just a museum about Thomas Edison, but rather, his actual house and laboratory.
-Located in West Orange, the Thomas Edison National Historic Park allows children to tour the mansion, greenhouse, farm, and of course, the lab where he first discovered electricity.
+This place is not just a museum about Thomas Edison—it’s his actual house and laboratory.
+Located in West Orange, the Thomas Edison National Historic Park allows children to tour the mansion, greenhouse, farm, and the lab where he first discovered electricity.
 Kids can also see where much of their daily life in music or movies started.
-The Historic Park is opening in a phased approach at this time; check the website for updates.

 American troops under General George Washington defeated the British on the morning of January 3, 1777.
 The Battle of Princeton lasted over ten days, and it began with Washington’s famous crossing of the Delaware on December 25, 1776.
 The famous Mercer Oak once stood in the middle of the battlefield not far from the spot with General Mercer fell during the battle.
 Now, this State Park is full of education, trails, recreation, bird and wildlife viewing, and more.

-Mine tours are temporarily closed at this NJ attraction (they plan to reopen in July), but we couldn’t keep this kid-friendly landmark in New Jersey off our list.
-This location has been a National Historic site since 1991, and it houses the most extensive collection of fluorescent minerals in the entire world.
-When the mine reopens, take a guided tour of the 1,300 ft. tunnel inside the mine, the Zobel Hall Museum where the miners would start and end their workday, and the Warren Museum with more than 700 fluorescent minerals and objects on display.
+This location has been a National Historic site since 1991, and it houses the most extensive collection of fluorescent minerals worldwide.
+Take a guided tour of the 1,300 ft. tunnel inside the mine, the Zobel Hall Museum, where the miners would start and end their workday, and the Warren Museum with more than 700 fluorescent minerals and objects on display.
 Kids and adults are encouraged to go mining for minerals at the Mine Run Dump and sluicing (aka panning) stations.
-To learn more about this site and others, visit our 7 Strange NJ Attractions That You’ll Want To Check Out.

 Amusement Landmarks in NJ

 Home to the east coast’s most extensive collection of sharks, Adventure Aquarium in Camden is the place to be for all things aquatic.
 It has over 8,500 species, including a hippo exhibit, making it the only aquarium in the world featuring these giant creatures.
 Kids can also participate in daily feedings and meet the diving team.
 This aquarium goes above and beyond normal expectations, and definitely is one aquarium in New Jersey you should have on your list to visit.

 Take a spin on the carousel, get dizzy on the enchanted teacups, and experience all the thrills on some of the tallest and fastest roller coasters in the world in Jackson, NJ.
 Six Flags Great Adventure is a fun day for all ages.
-You can find gentle rides for littles, moderate ones for everyone, and mind-blowing attractions for older kids, teens, and adults, like the Jersey Devil Coaster, which is expected to debut sometime in 2021.
-If animals are more your speed, view 1,200 exotic animals from six continents all from the comfort of your car at the Six Flags Drive-Thru Safari.
+You can find gentle rides for littles, moderate ones for everyone, and mind-blowing attractions for older kids, teens, and adults, like the Jersey Devil Coaster.
+If animals are more your speed, view 1,200 exotic animals from six continents from the comfort of your car at the Six Flags Drive-Thru Safari.

 Sports Landmarks in NJ

-MetLife Stadium is an iconic sports landmark in New Jersey and known nationally.
-The stadium is home to classic sports teams such as the Giants and Jets and the host of international soccer games, huge concerts (Springsteen has played here multiple times), and the New Jersey State Fair (which runs from June 18-July 11 2021); no matter which event you attend, it’s bound to give your family an exciting and unforgettable experience.
+MetLife Stadium is an iconic sports landmark in New Jersey and is known nationally.
+The stadium is home to classic sports teams such as the Giants and Jets, international soccer games, huge concerts (Springsteen has played here multiple times), and the New Jersey State Fair (which runs from June 23-July 10, 2022).
+Whatever event you go to, it’s bound to give your family an exciting and unforgettable experience.